roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git config user.name            "Your Name"
      ```

-7. Create a file called "tianocore.template" somewhere outside your
+7. Create a file called `tianocore.template` somewhere outside your
      edk2 clone, with the following contents (remove leading
      whitespace).
 Note that the last line requires customization.